 Feel the wind caressing your face while strolling through Bangkok on a tuk-tuk.

-Tuk-tuk is something you will only see in Southeast Asia, and your trip won’t be completed if you don’t try tuk-tuk at least once while you are here.
+Tuk-tuk is something you will only see in Southeast Asia, and your trip won’t be complete if you don’t try tuk-tuk at least once while you are here.

-One of the most exciting things you can experience in Bangkok is to get on a tuk-tuk at night and soak in its night charms.
+One of the most exciting things you can experience in Bangkok is to get on a tuk-tuk at night and soak in the city’s night charms.

-Instead of using it just as a transportation, consider taking a whole tour with tuk-tuk and explore Bangkok’s famous attractions such as Wat Pho and Wat Prayoon, and some of the hidden gems.
+Instead of using it just as a transportation, consider taking a whole tour with the tuk-tuk and explore Bangkok’s famous attractions such as Wat Pho and Wat Prayoon, and some of its hidden gems.
 It will make you fall in love with the city even more!